What is a Pivot Table?

 - Number of monthly working hours

-You can easily use a pivot table to retrieve the following information:
+Then you can easily use a pivot table to retrieve the following information:

 - Count the total number of employees in every department.